-The Sohu Group's brand advertising business offers to its users, over its matrices of Chinese language Web content and services, various products and services (such as free of charge content, including news, video, interactive community and other competitive Internet services) across multiple Internet-enabled devices, such as PCs, mobile phones and tablets.
-It also offers advertisements on Sohu Group Web properties to companies mainly seeking to increase their brand awareness online.
+The Sohu Group's brand advertising business offers to its users, over its matrices of Chinese language online media content and services, various products and services (such as free of charge content, including news, video, interactive community and other competitive Internet services and membership services) across multiple Internet-enabled devices, such as PCs, mobile phones and tablets.
+It also offers advertisements on Sohu Group Web properties to companies seeking to increase their brand awareness online.